 - 1. Define management accounting and state its significance? - 2.
 Discuss the role of management accounting in management process. - 3.
 Describe the functions of management accounting. - 4.
 List down the limitation of management accounting. - 5.
-State the relationship between management accounting and cost accounting.
+State the relationship between management accounting and cost accounting. - 6.
+Discuss the main objectives of introduction of a Cost and Management Accounting System in a manufacturing organization.

 - 1. Planning and control are done by

 - A. top management

 - B. lowest level of management

 - C. all levels of management

 - D. None of the above

 - 2. Decision-making concerns the

 - A. Past

 - B. Future

 - C. Past and future both

 - D. None of the above

 - 3. The comparison of actual results with expected results is referred to as

 - A. Feedback

 - B. Controlling

 - C. None

 - 4. Decision-making is involved in the following function/s of management

 - A. Planning

 - B. Organizing

 - C. Controlling

 - D. All the above functions

-- 5. This function works like a policeman to ensure the performance of the employees:
+- 5. Management Accounting function works like a policeman to ensure the performance of the employees:

 - A. Controlling

 - B. Planning

 - C. Organizing

 - D. None of these

 - 6. The use of management accounting is

 - A. Compulsory

 - B. Optional

 - C. Mandatory as per the law

 - D. None of the above

 - 7. Management Accounting relates to

 - A. Collection of data from different sources

 - B. Modification of data to meet the specific needs

 - C. Presentation of data

 - D. All of the above

-- 8. Division of Accounting is divided into
+- 8. Accounting is divided into

 - A. 2

 - B. 3

 - C. 4

 - D. None of the above